 To the best of my memory, this only took a few hours.
 The better part of that time was just figuring out the best fit for the layout based on the shapes of the stones I had to work with.

 When making your own stepping stones or pavers, the material you will want to use is concrete.

 Concrete stepping stones are very durable and will allow for a great deal of flexibility of shape, size, color, texture and decoration.

-So let’s dig in to see just how much creativity can be put into the types of stepping stones you can make.
+So let’s dig in to get creative with the types of stepping stones you can make.

 Pocket Guide to Concrete & Cement Mixes For Crafts